dleonardoq/loginApi/README.md

 	- The rest of the variables are on you, JWT_KEY is to validate if a user is logged (it's a text), JWT_EXPIRES how long the session will be (5m, 1h, etc) and ERR_LOG_FILE is the directory to create a log file, example: './logs/error_logs.log'

-3. Start Docker Desktop if you have it (ignore this step if you only have docker engine)
-4. Run the next command if is in a develop environment
+4. Start Docker Desktop if you have it (ignore this step if you only have docker engine) 5.1.
+Run the next command if is in a develop environment
 ```sh
   docker compose -f docker-compose-dev.yml up
 ```
-5. Run the next command if is in a production environment
+5.2.
+Run the next command if is in a production environment
 ```sh
   docker compose  up
 ```
-6. You can test the different endpoints with the file api.http in the directory Resources, there's a admin user created by default to start, you can delete it after
-7. Before use almost all endpoints, you need to login 'cause this return a JWT

 ### Endpoints
 #### These endpoints return a json